 The gardens serve as an architectural museum, encapsulating the evolution and diversity of design over the past 125 years.
-It beautifully chronicles the varied architectural philosophies and styles, ranging from the symmetry and grandeur of Neoclassicism, the abstract and geometric forms of Neoplasticism, to the raw, exposed materials indicative of Brutalist Architecture.
+They beautifully chronicle the varied architectural philosophies and styles, ranging from the symmetry and grandeur of Neoclassicism to the abstract and geometric forms of Neoplasticism to the raw, exposed materials indicative of Brutalist Architecture.

 Bookshop Pavilion Technical Information